 If so, then feel free to connect with us!
 Shoot any question our way and we'll be more than happy to answer it for you.

-Kyle is a realtor and co-owner at the Realty Edge Team, brokered by eXp Realty, LLC.
+Kyle is a licensed realtor and co-owner of the Realty Edge Team, brokered by eXp Realty, at 300 1st Ave NW Rochester, MN.
 He founded the Realty Edge Team in 2011 along with Dan Kingsley.
-At age 26, he received the prestigious “30 Under....
+At age 26, he....